pixelstorm/git-flow/readme.md

-Firstly, commit regualary.
+Firstly, commit regularly.
 Every commit is its own "solution to a self contained problem".
 In your commit message, simply explain the problem that you fixed.

 ## Repos have one master branch:
   - Master(deployed to staging + production sites)